 Part of the autonomous state is the ability to identify their errors in the technique’s performance and then correct them on the fly without the need for any external feedback from coaches or other training partners.

-Once they have reached the autonomous skill stage, they can execute the technique in various pressure situations with many different distracting factors taking place that will not inhibit their ability to perform the correct movements, and it will take place in a matter of seconds.
+Once they have reached the autonomous skill stage, they can execute the technique in various pressure situations with many distracting factors that will not inhibit their ability to perform the correct movements, and it will take place in a matter of seconds.

 The autonomous stage is where the athlete can be put in high-stress situations and still perform the technique because they don’t have to think about what they’re doing because it just happens for them automatically.
 Once a skill has reached this stage, it could be close to what many we consider mastery.